-Specific Policies General Intent Section 9.5.1.12 Section 9.5.2.3 Section 9.5.2.4 Heights in excess of four storeys will be required to demonstrate that an appropriate transition in height and built form that respects the surrounding context will be achieved.
-Section 9.5.2.4 Development will be designed to: a.
+Specific Policies General Intent Specific Policies Section 9.5.1.12 Section 9.5.2.3 Section 9.5.2.4 Heights in excess of four storeys will be required to demonstrate that an appropriate transition in height and built form that respects the surrounding context will be achieved.
+Development will be designed to: a.
 Respect the natural heritage features, such as forests, ridges, valleys, hills, lakes, rivers, streams and creeks; c.
 Accentuate the significant identity of each Character Area, its open spaces, landmarks and cultural heritage resources; d.
 Achieve a street network that connects to adjacent streets and neighbourhoods at regular intervals, wherever possible; e.
 Meet universal design principles; f.
 Address new development and open spaces; g.
 Be pedestrian oriented and scaled and support transit use; h.
 Be attractive, safe and walkable; i.
 Accommodate a multi-modal transportation system; and j.
 Allow common rear laneways or parallel service streets to provide direct access for lots fronting arterial roads and major collector roads, when appropriate.
 Development on major corners, prominent sites or that terminate a view will be held to a higher design standard.
 Natural features, parks and open spaces will contribute to a desirable urban form by: a.
 Assisting with the protection, enhancement, restoration and expansion of the Natural Heritage System; b.
 Connecting to the city's system of trails and pathways; c.
-Connecting to the city's system of paces address the street, providing clear visibility, access and safety; e.
+Connecting to other natural areas, woodlands, weellands, parks, and open spaces, including streets, schools, cemeteries and civic spaces; d.
+Ensuring that all new parks and Open Spaces address the street, providing clear visibility, access and safety; e.
 Ensuring that adjacent uses, buildings and structures front onto them, with direct access, and encouraging natural surveillance; and f.
-Appropriately sizing parks and Open spaces to meet the needs of a community and ensuring they are able to acommodate social events and individual needs, inclusive of recreation, playgrounds, sports and community gardens, where possible.
-Private open space and/or amenity areas will be required for all development.
-Residential developments will provide at grade amenity areas that are located and designed for physical comfort and safety.
-In Int
+Appropriately sizing parks and open spaces to meet the needs of a community and ensuring they are able to accommodate social events and individual needs, inclusive of recreation, playgrounds, sports and community gardens, where possible.
+Private open space and/or amenity areas will be required for